Girl posing beautifully in our Purple Ombre Aerial Silks

 There are Many Different Types of Aerial Fitness Classes

 One of the most popular practices of aerial fitness is called aerial yoga, also known as flying yoga.
 It takes traditional yoga poses and combines them with the use of an aerial hammock as a prop.
 This aerial workout uses yoga hammock, or fabric suspended in a U-Shape, to suspend your body mid-air and do poses derived from the traditional yoga and Pilates.
+The fabric is usually suspended from two points, which provides stability.
+The hammock serves as a helping hand, a balance partner, and a support tool in poses.
+Inversions become accessible to everyone with the help of a hammock, so aerial yogis enjoy all the benefits of hanging upside-down and decompressing the spine.
 You have the freedom to create your aerial flow and can even upgrade your favorite floor yoga flows with the help of the hammock and gravity.

 Another form of aerial arts derived from Circus, aerial hoop is growing fast in popularity!
 It’s a mix between pole fitness and aerial arts, with many tricks that transfer from one apparatus to another.
-Aerial hoop can be a bit more painful starting than aerial silks or aerial hammocks due to the metal hoop used.
-It’s a great way to build strength, flexibility and a beautiful form of aerial arts.
+Aerial hoop is a very instagrammable form of aerial arts that is perfect for photoshoots.
+As an aerial art, it’s a great way to build strength, flexibility and a beautiful form of aerial arts.

 Bungee Fitness is rather new compared to the two types of workouts mentioned above.
 And yes, you guessed it right.
 This type of aerial class uses a hip harness that is worn through legs and around the waist and clips onto a bungee cord suspended from the ceiling.
 This workout focuses more on cardio or dance than building flexibility.
 In this class, you should expect more jumping, running around, floor diving and dancing to upbeat sounds.
 Bungee workout is a mixture of aerial dance, fitness training as well as acrobatic moves.
 It’s a ton of fun, and a low impact way to try aerial fitness!